The Healthcare Short Gap Exemption

 This year’s open enrollment period for healthcare insurance is January 31, 2016.
 So you still have time, but it’s running out fast.
 Miss the window and you could end up pay the penalty come tax time.
 How much is the 2016 healthcare insurance penalty?
 About twice what it was in 2015.
 Precisely, $695 per adult + $347.50 per child or 2.5% of your household income, whichever is higher, up to a maximum of $2,085.
+But you do have healthcare short gap exemption.

 Okay, so what happens if you blow off open enrollment, but wise up sometime in March and decide you’d better buy a policy (assuming you can qualify for a special enrollment period).
 Are you on the hook for the entire penalty?
 No. Under the provisions of the Affordable Care Act, your tax penalty is 1/12th of annual fee for every month you or your tax dependents aren’t covered, maybe.
 You might qualify for the short gap exemption.
 Here’s how it works